 Flying internationally with kids is not horrible, but it certainly is not easy either.
 As I start to get us ready for our flight to Singapore I realized that others might benefit from knowing what I do to make things go as smoothly as possible.
 Here are my tips for making your overseas flight easier.

 I pack an assortment of various things to make the actual flight easier.
-On most overseas flight the airline will probably give you some of these items like earplugs and a sleep mask, but just you will want to find out.
+On most overseas flights the airline will probably give you some of these items like earplugs and a sleep mask, but just you will want to find out.
 Where ever you sit on the flight, they will give you at least one main meal and breakfast.
 I recommend taking books that more than one child will enjoy reading.
 That way when one child finishes a book the other kid can read it.
 Or have everyone share a Kindle account and add the app to each kids device.
 Then everyone can share.
 If your child is too young to read, you may want to download some Audible books for them.
 Try Audible and Get Two Free Audiobooks

 Overseas Flight with Kids Packing List